Lighting a candle in the window is a Christmas Eve memory I cherish from my Irish childhood.

 The Irish needed to explain to the English authorities why they were lighting so many candles on Christmas Eve.

-The rational that they were welcoming Mary and Joseph into their homes was a perfect solution.
 This Irish tradition or superstition was viewed as harmless by the English and created no undue alarm.
+The British government did not clamp down on the practice.

 This tradition was born at a time of great upheaval for Irish Catholics.
 The need to signal a priest to our homes to say Mass may no longer exist, but I’m happy that we continue to light candles in the window to this very day, welcoming Mary and Joseph with open hearts.

 One reader’s brother is a priest in Illinois, Msgr.
 Eric R. Barr, STL.
 He wrote a beautiful homily in 2010 called Candle Burning Warm, Candle Burning Bright, which tells the story of an Irish priest in Penal Times, and how this Irish candle lighting tradition began.
-You can read his Christmas story here – scroll down about half way in the page to find it.

 And when I see lighted candles in the windows of American homes at Christmas, I know this Irish tradition crossed the Atlantic with our ancestors when they sought a welcome in a new land.